Maribojoc Church: Façade

 Its façade was simply decorated by narrow pilasters and niches of saints.
 A bas relief of the church's secondary patron, San Vicente Ferrer, was prominently located on the center of the facade.
 A string of finely cut coral stones, molded into flowers, could be seen on the lower cornice of the facade.
 Beside the façade was an extension of a bulky belfry.

 Bell tower

-The belltower of Maribojoc had seven bells and two windows with clock faces.
+The bell tower of Maribojoc had seven bells and two windows with clock faces.
 One of the clocks, installed on October 15, 1893, during the term of Father Lucas Martínez, had an inscription of "José Altonaga", indicating that it came from a well-known company in Manila during the late 19th century.
 On that same day, lightning rods costing ₱ 900 were installed.
 It also had a separate entrance on the ground floor, possibly for easy access during changing shifts of watchmen.
 The largest of its seven bells was dedicated to San Vicente in the 1870s.
 When Father Pedro Quiterio was assigned to Maribojoc, he ordered the repair of the clock in the bell tower in December 1933.